Sabrina De Sousa

-Sabrina de Sousa (born c.
-1956 in Goa, Portuguese India) is a Portuguese-American ex-CIA operative convicted (in absentia) of kidnapping.
+Sabrina de Sousa (born 1956) is a Portuguese-American ex-CIA operative convicted (in absentia) of kidnapping.
 In 2009 she was convicted of kidnapping in Italy for her role in the 2003 abduction of the Muslim imam Abu Omar, who was kidnapped in Milan and subsequently tortured.
 Sousa was sentenced to four years in prison for her role in the kidnapping.
 A European Arrest Warrant valid throughout Europe was subsequently issued for her arrest, and she was arrested in Portugal under that arrest warrant in 2015.
 She was due to be extradited back to Italy to serve her sentence, having exhausted her appeal rights against her extradition in Portugal, when the President of Italy issued her a pardon ending extradition proceedings against her in February 2017.
 She was still due to serve community service when she left Italy for the US in October 2019 citing fears for her safety.

-In 2009, Sousa sued the U.S. State Department, claiming that the State Department should grant her diplomatic immunity for her role in the kidnapping, irrespective of the fact that diplomatic immunity is granted by the host country.
+In 2009, Sousa sued the U.S. State Department, claiming that the State Department should grant her diplomatic immunity for her role in the kidnapping.
 The State Department denied that she had diplomatic immunity, and she lost her lawsuit against the State Department.
 In a July 27, 2013, interview with the McClatchy News Service, she said that she worked undercover for the CIA when the kidnapping took place.
 She maintains she played no role in the kidnapping, was unaware of the plans, and was on a ski trip when it took place.